New study aims to find safe fasting time for diabetics on Weight-Loss drugs before surgery

 Summary

-This study looks at how long people with type 2 diabetes need to stop taking their GLP-1 medication (like semaglutide) before surgery to ensure their stomach is empty.
-The drug slows stomach emptying, which can raise the risk of food or liquid entering the lungs during anesthesia.
-Researchers will use ultrasound to measure stomach volume in 38 participants after a 6-hour fast and 7 days after their last injection.
+This study looks at how long people with type 2 diabetes need to stop taking GLP-1 medications (like semaglutide) before surgery to make sure their stomach is empty.
+These drugs slow down digestion, which can increase the risk of food or liquid entering the lungs during anesthesia.
+Researchers will use ultrasound to measure stomach volume in 38 participants after a 6-hour fast, 7 days after their last injection.
+The goal is to find a safe waiting period for surgery.

 Disclaimer Read more